 - Discard all but 2 tablespoons of fat from frying pan, reduce heat to medium, and cook onions, shallots until translucent, 5 minutes.
 Add whole garlic and cook 1 minute more.
 Add cornstarch mixture, chopped oregano, and remaining black pepper.
 Cook until mixture thickens, 1 to 2 minutes.

-- Fry Pan Roasting: Set chicken skin side up in frying pan and add quartered figs. Roast in oven until figs soften and caramelize slightly and meat is no longer pink at bone, about 15 minutes.
-Divide chicken, figs, and sauce among plates and top with whole oregano leaves.
-Chicken is done at 165°F.
+- Fry Pan Roasting: Set chicken skin side up in frying pan and add quartered figs. Roast in oven until figs soften and caramelize slightly and meat is no longer pink at bone, about 15 minutes, OR internal temperature is 165°F. Divide chicken, figs, and sauce among plates and top with whole oregano leaves.

-- x9” Baking Dish: If doubling, use 13x9” baking dish.
+- 9×9” Baking Dish: If doubling, use 13×9” baking dish.
 Pour onion, shallot sauce mixture on bottom of baking dish.
 Set chicken skin side up on top of onion shallot sauce mixture and add arrange quartered figs around chicken.
-Roast in oven until figs soften and caramelize slightly and meat is no longer pink at bone, about 15 minutes.
-Divide chicken, figs, and sauce among plates and top with whole oregano leaves.
-Chicken is done at 165°F.
+Roast in oven until figs soften and caramelize slightly and meat is no longer pink at bone, about 15 minutes, OR internal temperature is 165°F. Divide chicken, figs, and sauce among plates and top with whole oregano leaves.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.